felixge/node-cross-compiler/README.md

 This project aims to simplify the process of cross-compiling node.js on smartphone and robotics platforms.

-My main target plattform is the Parrot AR Drone 2.0, but I will merge pull requests for any other platforms as well.
+My main target platform is the Parrot AR Drone 2.0, but I will merge pull requests for any other platforms as well.

 ## Requirements